DJBlom/DJBlom/README.md

 -
 -    However, I would like to collaborate on aerospace embedded system technologies.
 -
-- 📫 You can reach me through via the following ways:
+- 📫 You can reach me via the following ways:
 -
 -    Email: dawidjblom@gmail.com
 -